magento/merchdocs/src/stores/currency-update.md

 1. Set **Import Service** to the currency rate provider.

-   Fixer.io is the default provider.
+   The default provider is fixer.io.

 1. Click **Import**.